pact-foundation/pact-ruby/README.md

 ### Using provider states

-Provider states allow you to set up data on the provider before the interaction is run, so that it can make a response that matches what the consumer expects.
-It also allows the consumer to make the same request with different expected responses.

-Read more about provider states [here](/documentation/provider-states.md).
+Each interaction in a pact is verified in isolation, with no context maintained from the previous interactions.
+So how do you test a request that requires data to already exist on the provider?
+Read about provider states [here](/documentation/provider-states.md).

 ## Configuration